openharmony/docs/en/application-dev/faqs/faqs-arkui-component.md

 [Custom Dialog Box](../reference/arkui-ts/ts-methods-custom-dialog-box.md)

 ## How do I customize the eye icon for the password input mode of the \<TextInput> component?
+(API version 9)

-Applicable to: OpenHarmony 3.2 Beta 5 (API version 9)
+Applicable to: stage model

 **Symptom**